AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/graphql-and-react-app.md

     ...
   ```

-However this is not a suitable option for production deployment and more details can be found at _Production Deployment_ section.
+However this is not a suitable option for **production deployment** but works fine during the development, and more details can be found at [_Deployment_](../deployment/spa.md) section.

 ## Congratulations!{#congratulations}